-If you have a little more time, here's How to Spend a Weekend in Napa Valley.
+If you have a little more time, learn how to spend a weekend in Napa Valley.

 There's plenty to do on a family trip to Napa, too.
-Get some ideas in this guide to Taking the Kids to Napa.Continue to 2 of 8 below.
+Get some ideas for taking the kids to Napa.Continue to 2 of 8 below.

 02 of 08